 PDA’s (public displays of affection): think of hugging, kissing, touching both between couples as between volunteers/leaders and students.
 A fairly common rule is the ‘side hug’ which says that volunteers and leaders shouldn’t give frontal hugs to students.
 I’m not sure that’s practical, but I appreciate the thought behind it.

-Clothing: personally I’m a big fan of a dress code because they can prevent a lot of discussions about what’s ‘acceptable’ in clothing.
+Clothing: personally I’m a bit conflicted about a dress code because of the mixed signals this can send to girls especially, but they can prevent a lot of discussions about what’s ‘acceptable’ in clothing.

 Trips and retreats: it may be wise to have all parents sign a consent form whenever you take their kids on a trip of retreat.
 Make sure to list the rules on the part of the consent form that stays with the parents.
 That way they can’t claim they didn’t know the rules.
 My advice is to ask the parents to discuss the rules with their kids themselves, have them take some responsibility in this area.
 In your rules, be especially clear which ‘offenses’ will result in being send home so parents and youth knows this up front.

 Small group rules: think of things like confidentiality, respect in discussions, etc. Be sure to check out this post on small group rules.

 User-rules: if your youth group owns or uses a building or room, you may want to hang some general rules there as well.
 Ours included the ban on illegal music, software and games(we had a computer and sound system), cleaning up afterwards and taking care of our stuff.

 No-tolerance: declare a no-tolerance policy on issues like alcohol, drugs, weapons, violence, sexual misconduct, discrimination, etc.

 Code of conduct: I advise you strongly to create a code of conduct for your leaders and volunteers, preferably together, so they know what is expected of them.